 File Collection: #

-• Specify root_path for the directory and objects for the files or patterns to match.
+root_pathfor the directory andobjectsfor the files or patterns to match. - Optional fields like

 Command Execution: #